 There are two ways to create dandelion fertilizer tea, both similar.
 For the first method, obtain a large bucket with a lid.
 Place the weeds in the bucket, roots and all.
-Add water, about 8 cups per pound of weeds.
-Cover the bucket with the lid and leave for 2-4 weeks.
+Add water, about 8 cups (2 L.) per pound (0.5 kg.) of weeds.
+Cover the bucket with the lid and leave it for 2-4 weeks.

 Stir the mixture every week or so.
 Here is the slightly unpleasant part.
 There’s a reason for a lid.
 The mixture won’t smell like a rose.
 It is going through the process of fermentation and the aroma means it’s working.
 After the allotted 2-4 weeks, strain the mix through cheesecloth or pantyhose, saving the liquid and discarding the solids.